spinlockirqsave/c/sos_server/README.txt

 ./soscli POS -i ip -p port -n name -s signal -l longitude -a latitudde -v speed (disconnects after message has been sent)
-./soscli SOS -i ip -p port -n name -s signal -l longitude -a latitudde -v speed (server waits for a list of sorted (by the distance) ships and prints that sorted list to the stderr)
+./soscli SOS -i ip -p port -n name -s signal -l longitude -a latitudde -v speed (client waits for the list of sorted (by the distance [in km]) ships and prints that sorted list to the stderr)

 CLEAN